bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 - Share the LNURL and receive 2500 sats!
 	Learning: Sometimes your payer can't use a QR code, what if they are on their desktop pc?
 Send a LNURL link instead
 - Share the @payment address and receive 5000 sats!
-	Learning: Sometimes your only opportunity to transmit the payment address is verbal, use "hairysweater43@loungeofsatoshi.com" or a very cool personalised "sats@yourshopname.com" bitcoin Lightning instant payment address (a blipa!)
+	Learning: Sometimes your only opportunity to transmit the payment address is verbal, so you can use {hairysweater43@loungeofsatoshi.com} or a very cool personalised {sats@yourshopname.com} bitcoin Lightning instant payment address (a blipa!)

 ## Workshopping Bitcoin Lighting (OGs and first timers who graduate)